tkdrob/hassio-addons/autobackup/README.md

 Schedule when the backup task should run.
 By default it's set to every night at 04:00.
 You can use CRON syntax for this. http://www.nncron.ru/help/EN/working/cron-format.htm

+### Option: `run_backup_at_startup`

+Enabling this option will run the snapshot task on startup of the addon (besides the configures schedule).
+Usefull for the first time configuration.

 ### Option: `backup_addons`

 This setting allows you to include installed addons (and their configuration) into the snapshot.